 Ripe, juicy strawberries are cooked down to sugary perfection, then spooned into buttery pie dough rounds!
 Baked until golden-brown and coated in strawberry powdered sugar, these Strawberry Hand Pies are this Summer’s sweetest hand-held treat!
-If you love these, you will also love these Blueberry Hand Pies, Homemade Pop Tarts and Strawberry Crumbles!

 I’ve been baking pies for as long as I can remember.
 In fact, some of my earliest memories are that of cold butter in my fingertips and heavy rolling pins dusted with flour.
 My Big Mama taught me everything I know, and she knew a whole lot about pie.

 During the Summers, Big Mama and I took advantage of fresh fruit to make everything from cobblers ro crumbles.
 We spent our days together rinsing berries and humming along to whatever was on the radio.
 By the end of the day, we’d have an assortment of rhubarb cakes, blueberry drop biscuits, and (you guessed it) strawberry hand pies!